b-dai/CS4261_ProgAssignment/README.md

 </p>

 ## How to Run
-Follow the instructions at https://reactnative.dev/docs/environment-setup to install React Native and Expo Go.
+Follow the instructions at https://reactnative.dev/docs/environment-setup to install React Native and Expo Go.<br/>
-Clone this repo into an expo project and cd into it.
+Clone this repo into an expo project and cd into it.<br/>
-Make sure dependencies are installed with 'npm install' or 'yarn'.
+Make sure dependencies are installed with 'npm install' or 'yarn'.<br/>
-Run 'npx expo start' or 'npx expo start --tunnel' (if the first one doesn't work) while connected to Expo Go on phone.
+Run 'npx expo start' or 'npx expo start --tunnel' (if the first one doesn't work) while connected to Expo Go on phone.<br/>
+It will ask you to scan a QR code in terminal to open Expo Go on phone.